The consumption of alcohol pervades every aspect our society. We use alcohol to both celebrate and commiserate.

 A party is not a party if you don’t ‘get smashed’, we are even programmed to use alcohol it to help us deal with challenging emotional situations; who hasn’t heard of the phrase ‘dutch-courage’?

 Alcohol Counsellor and Alcoholism Help | Online Alcohol Counselling | North London | UK

 How Do We Know When We Have a Drink Problem?

 So distorted has the narrative become that we even celebrate our ‘monster hangover’ and hold it up as a badge of honour, a right of passage to acceptance within our own peer groups.

 For some of us the ‘odd drink’ can quickly and easily spiral to a level of alcoholic consumption that cannot be controlled.
 When alcohol is replaced with traditional coping mechanisms the cycle of addiction begins.

-Recent studies also show that regular binge drinking (which is often a common way of consuming alcohol) is more likely to contribute to the development of compulsive alcohol consumption.
+Recent studies also show that regular binge drinking (which is often a common way of consuming alcohol in the UK) is more likely to contribute to the development of compulsive alcohol consumption.